rominadouk/foodspot_frontend/README.md

 # Project FoodSpot Frontend (In Progress)
 This project was designed and built by Romina Douk.
-FoodSpot is deployed on Vercel.
-This project will be using an Express Backend with a PostgreSQL Database in the near future.
+FoodSpot is deployed on Vercel at https://foodspot-frontend.vercel.app/ This project will be using an Express Backend with a PostgreSQL Database in the near future.